cosmos/sdk-tutorials/academy/3-my-own-chain/create-message.md

 // TODO: Handling the message
 ```

-You need to code in it the creation of the game proper.
+You need to code in it the creation of the game properly.
 This is the object of the [next section](./create-handling.md).

 <!-- Add GUI Elements -->